WatForm/org.alloytools.alloy/org.alloytools.alloy.core/src/main/java/ca/uwaterloo/watform/portus/ALLOY-CHANGES.md

   to that interface.
 - Made `A4Options.SatSolver` not final and added a `commandRunner()` method that returns the `CommandRunner` to use when running commands with the `SatSolver`.
-Added a subclass `FortressOptions.FortressSatSolver` that uses `TranslateAlloyToFortress` instead and added static `SatSolver` constants for it.
+Added a subclass `FortressOptions.FortressSmtSolver` that uses `TranslateAlloyToFortress` instead and added static `SatSolver` constants for it.
 - Added a `FortressOptions` field to `A4Options`.